rysavy-ondrej/Netfox.NDX/TestData/Readme.md

 ﻿# RocksDB Export Format
+This folder contains a sample of RocksDb created for provided http.cap source file.

 Metacap file is exported to Rocks DB using two ColumnFamilies (see https://github.com/facebook/rocksdb/wiki/Column-Families):

 * *flows* - this family contains flow records

-* *packets* - this family contains packets pointers realted to each flow
+* *packets* - this family contains packets pointers related to each flow

 Both families use *key* that is represented by a flow key of the following structure: